 The Taxonomy Database is a curated classification and nomenclature for all of the organisms in the public sequence databases.
 This currently represents about 10% of the described species of life on the planet.

 Rarely will you know the best terms or keywords to plug into a database.
 Choosing the best keywords is a process of trial and error.
 For scientific research you will want to be specific.
-For example you might need the medical term, species name, ect.
 Look at the results list from a database search to help you locate the best search terms.
 In the detailed record there will often be lists of subject terms, author-supplied keywords, MeSH terms (Medical Subject headings) etc. that will lead you to the best search terms.
-Below is an example:
+Below is an example from the PubMed database:

 Make full use of limiters and tools.
 Each database is different but in general they will all have some variation of the following limiters and tools.
-For more results make sure Fast Full Text is not selected.
-If Full Text is not selected you may need to use Interlibrary Services.
-Update the year for more current research.
+For more results make sure Full Text is not selected.
+For fewer results limit the Publication Date.

-Many databases have the above tools.
-You can usually email yourself a copy of the article or record, save full text articles, send yourself the permanent link and/or use the citation provided by the database.
+You can usually email yourself a copy of the record, save full text articles, send yourself the permanent link and/or use the citation provided by the database.
 Make sure to double check the citation as they are computer generated and may have mistakes.